NixOS/rfcs/rfcs/0074-community-coordination-hub.md

   - Code Contributions
   - Community Engagement

+It shall _not_:

-It shall omit any technical subject about nix or code in general, other than repository tooling.
+- treat any technical subject about nix or code in general, other than repository tooling.
+- act as discussion forum.
+- implement process execution.

 To implement, myself, and anyone interested, will review https://github.com/kubernetes/community to the smallest details.